5115 Centre Ave Pittsburgh, PA 15232

-Cancer patients of all kinds are in good hands when they come here, reaping the collective expertise that comes from 600 health care professionals and research scientists, 180 affiliated oncologists and 37 satellite centers, making up one of the largest and most extensive cancer-care networks in the country.
+Cancer patients of all kinds are in good hands when they come here, reaping the collective expertise that comes from several hundred health care professionals and research scientists, 200 affiliated oncologists and 35 satellite centers, making up one of the largest and most extensive cancer-care networks in the country.

 With the Hillman Cancer Center as the flagship facility and the home of the University of Pittsburgh Cancer Institute, patients are assured of getting the most current and effective advances in prevention, detection, diagnosis and treatment.
 And with so many medical and academic resources available, the latest and greatest developments never are far away.

-The Mesothelioma Specialty Care Center was added in 2011, joining the growing list of common and rare cancers covered under the UPMC umbrella.
-This and other specialized programs at UPMC give each patient a comprehensive, yet individualized care package with a multi-disciplinary approach.
+The Mesothelioma Specialty Care program was added in 2011, joining the growing list of common and rare cancers covered under the UPMC umbrella.
+This and other specialized programs at UPMC give each patient a comprehensive, yet individualized care package with a multidisciplinary approach.

 The work has earned the elite Comprehensive Cancer Center designation from the National Cancer Institute for UPMC.
-The model has been so effective that the UPMC Cancer Centers also have expanded internationally, going into Dublin and Waterford, Ireland.
+Only the nations best cancer centers with scientific leadership, vast resources and extensive clinical research receive this designation.
+The model has been so effective that UPMC Cancer Centers also have expanded internationally, going into Dublin and Waterford, Ireland.

-The Mesothelioma Specialty Care Center employs a multimodality treatment program, incorporating combinations of surgery, chemotherapy and radiation therapy.
-These therapies also include a form of heated chemotherapy often is used in conjunction with a pleurectomy (removal of the chest lining).
+The Mesothelioma Specialty Care program employs a multimodality treatment approach, incorporating combinations of surgery, chemotherapy and radiation therapy.
+These therapies also include a form of heated chemotherapy that is used in conjunction with a pleurectomy (removal of the chest lining).

 Among the team’s experts are surgical oncologists who specialize in treating different types of mesothelioma.
 David L. Bartlett, M.D., and James F. Pingpank, M.D., are the peritoneal specialists who treat the cancer with surgery and chemotherapy.